How to Say "The prince went to the rainbow hill yesterday" in Korean | -아/어요 Grammar

 What does "The prince went to the rainbow hill yesterday" mean in Korean?

-The Korean sentence "왕자가 어제 무지개 언덕에 갔어요." translates to "The prince went to the rainbow hill yesterday." in English. "왕자가 어제 무지개 언덕에 갔어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "왕자가 어제 무지개 언덕에 갔어요." translates to "The prince went to the rainbow hill yesterday." in English.
+This expression perfectly illustrates Korean storytelling: "왕자가 어제 무지개 언덕에 갔어요." means "the prince went to the rainbow hill yesterday", but the Korean version carries an undertone of adventure and discovery.

 Pronunciation guide: wangjaga eoje mujigae eondeoke gateoyo.